pubudumanoj/hic-scaffolding/README.md

 Optionally, you can modifiy each parameter defined in the config file accordingly.
 In order to do this you can either create a `nextflow.config`file in the working directory or add them as arguments to `nextflow run`

+### Running the pipeline in different infrastructures

 You can run the pipeline in your local machine, Compute Canada cluster (Narval, Beluga, Cedar and Graham are supported) or McGill University Genome Center cluster Abacus
-You can use `-profile local` or nothing to run in the local machine To run in Compute Canada cluster use -profile cc_hpc To run in Abacus use `-profile abacus`
+You can use `-profile local` or nothing to run in the local machine To run in Compute Canada cluster use -profile cc_hpc To run in Abacus use `-profile abacus` (However, the quast step is not tested in Abacus and may fail)

 #### Acknowledgement